What is foundation subsidence?

 Footings and foundations aren’t necessarily the first aspects of a house that you think will have issues.
-It’s usually, the more cosmetic areas that are obvious such as wear and tear inside the property.
+It’s usually, the more cosmetic areas that are obvious such as wear and tear inside the property that you expect to maintain.

 But when it comes to potential problems with a house or other building, they don’t get much worse than sinking foundations, especially if not identified quickly or treated correctly.